kayreyn/BIOS611_Project_1/README.md

     > PORT=8788 make kmeans_train

-In an internet browser, search for:
+To view the R Shiny Server, search for the following in an internet browser:

     > localhost:8788

-This will open the R Shiny Server

 Makefile
 ===========